milishah96/cypher-generation/README.md

-MetaQA KG and results for https://aclanthology.org/2024.kallm-1.13/.
+MetaQA KG files for Neo4j and cypher generation results from the paper https://aclanthology.org/2024.kallm-1.13/.